Go back in time for a day at an OPEN-AIR MUSEUM

 North of Copenhagen, in Lyngby, you find Frilandsmuseet.

-Here you can see impressive and atmospheric buildings, old breeds of domestic animals in the fields, and attractive historic gardens.
+Here you can see impressive and atmospheric buildings, old breeds of domestic animals in the fields and attractive, historic gardens.

 Take a ride in the horse-drawn carriage, or put on good walking shoes and walk around, and don’t forget to gain inspiration in the museum shop.